 Upon arrival at the Tribhuvan International Airport Kathmandu, a Sherpa Exp Trekking family's representative will assist you then after you will be escorted towards arrival terminal where a traditional welcoming with garlands or Khada will highlight your visit.
-Then you will board our luxury coaches that will take you to your designated accommodation or for the sightseeing right through the city’s heart- the localized view outside your window is sure to grab your attention, new place and people.
+Then you will board our luxury coaches that will take you to your designated accommodation or for the sightseeing right through the city’s heart- the localized view seen outside from your window is sure to grab your attention, new place, and new faces.

 We fly from Kathmandu to Lukla airstrip in the Khumbu region and trek up to Namche Bazar, Tyangboche (famous for its monastery) and into the Khumjung village, a very nice settlement of Sherpas people.
-This trek is a great introduction to Sherpa country and its culture with great mountain views, a very popular destination for first-time trekkers in Nepal.
-This trek is best suited for those who do not have enough time for longer treks into the high mountains.
+This trek is a great introduction of Sherpa country and its culture with great mountain views standing beautifully, it is a very popular destination for first-time trekkers in Nepal.
+This trek is suitable for trekkers who do not have enough time for longer treks into the high mountains.

 Highlights of Everest Base Camp Luxury Trek

 - A stunning and adventurous flight between Kathmandu to Lukla and explore world heritage sites.